jpchen/underdash-api/source/index.html.md

 //Underscore
 var even = _.find([1, 2, 3, 4, 5, 6], function(num){ return num % 2 == 0; });
 => 2

+_.findWhere(publicServicePulitzers, {newsroom: "The New York Times"});
+=> {year: 1918, newsroom: "The New York Times",
+  reason: "For its public service in publishing in full so many official reports, documents and speeches by European statesmen relating to the progress and conduct of the war."}
 ```
 [&#x24C8;](https://github.com/lodash/lodash/blob/4.17.3/lodash.js#L9229 "View in source") [&#x24C3;](https://www.npmjs.com/package/lodash.find "See the npm package") [&#x24C9;][1]